jwyang/JULE-Caffe/README.md

 ### NOTE

-**I have not yet finished cleaning up this code since i have to do it remotely.
+**I have not yet finished cleaning up this code since I have to do it remotely.
 But it will be finished in several days.
-Once it is finished, this NOTE will be gone.
+Once it is finished, this NOTE will be gone.**

 ### Overview